ktnlvr/ktnlvr.dev/content/design/ezd6/index.md

 If you are a player loooking to play with me, skip to the only section of interest to you: [House Rules](#house-rules).
 This post expects basic TTRPG literacy and familiarity with design tropes.
 Personal experience is preferable.

 If you are looking at my game design skills, keep reading.
+This is not a review and I can't guarantee that everything I describe is by the book.
+[If you are so smart, go read it yourself.](https://www.ezd6.com/)

 ## What?